The most extensive glossary of LGBTQAIP2+ terminology you need to know

 A label means existence in society

-We understand that not everybody is fond of labels or being labeled themselves, but language remains an integral part of society, and ultimately, one of the things makes us human in the first place.
+While not everybody is fond of labels or being labeled themselves, language remains an integral part of society, and ultimately, one of the things makes us human in the first place.
 The words we use to describe the world around us have a significant influence on the way we perceive it.
 Naming something —or labeling it — means acknowledging its existence; these are huge steps forward in the case of terms related to gender and sexuality.

 For this reason, we find it essential to address the various labels that exist in the rich and complex world of gender and sexuality.
 We have compiled one of the most extensive LGBT+ glossaries of common and uncommon LGBT+ terminology.
 Please keep in mind that definitions and meanings of labels may vary depending on the person using them.

 Some terms are important to understand before you take a deep dive into the extensive list of LGBT+ terminology.
 It will help you make sense of the terms and avoid misconceptions held within the LGBT+ community.

 A biological construct that distinguishes between male, female, and intersex based on sexual characteristics and/or chromosome composition.
 Usually, an XY-chromosome composition results in male sex characteristics and XX-chromosome composition into female sex characteristics.
 Sex is often wrongfully used interchangeably with gender, as are the words male and female with the words man and woman, respectively.

 A social construct to describe a range of characteristics belonging to and most commonly differentiating between masculinity and femininity.
 These characteristics can include biological sex (male, female, or intersex), gender roles, or gender identity.
 Most cultures use a binary gender system (man/woman), and those who fall outside of that system are non-binary.
 Some cultures, such as the hijras of South Asia, have a third gender.